Olly98/ChIPRegions/README.md

 ContiguousRegions=GetRegions(Chrom[["ChromSplit"]],BiasViterbi,UnifiedSequence)
 ```
 ## Running the R Scripts
-This repository contains scripts to run the ENCODE wide bias discovery & Bias Quantification for peaks called with MACS2, GEM and SISSRs seen in the paper 'Systematic Regional Bias: Ubiquitous in ChIP-seq and Widespread Throughout ENCODE'
+This repository contains scripts to run the ENCODE wide bias discovery & Bias Quantification for peaks called with MACS2, GEM and SISSRs seen in the paper 'Systematic Regional Bias is Widespread In ChIP-seq'

 All raw data and metadata required to run these scripts have been uploaded to Zenodo (DOI: 10.5281/zenodo.18409232).
 To run the scripts, move them into a folder containing all of the data downloaded from Zenodo, and run on the command line with:
 ```